CHRYSIN Overview Information

 CHRYSIN Side Effects & Safety

-Chrysin is possibly safe for most adults when used appropriately for up to 8 weeks.
+Chrysin is POSSIBLY SAFE for most adults when taken by mouth for up to 8 weeks.
 No adverse effects have been reported.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of chrysin during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking chrysin if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination